avi1989/ask-rs/README.md

 ask save-last-session --name project-discussion
 ```

 - By default, the last session is always available as the session "last".
+But it is recommended to use --reply to reply to the last message.
 - Any session can be loaded and continued (`--session <name>`).

 ## Built-in Tools